HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/livesync.md

     This command invokes the `livesync pull-wcm-design-library` tool inside the DXClient.

-    This command downloads the WCM Design Library files from the DX Server under the given library name (provided in `-wcmLibraryName`).
-The WCM Design Library files are then saved to the target local directory of the library (provided in `-wcmLibraryPath`).
+    This command downloads the WCM Design Library files from the DX Server under the given library name (provided in `wcmLibraryName`).
+The WCM Design Library files are then saved to the target local directory of the library (provided in `wcmLibraryPath`).
 This overwrites existing files in the local directory and deletes stale files in the process.

     ```shell
     dxclient livesync pull-wcm-design-library